spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 Indicates whether creating [proposed Runs](../run/proposed.md) based on user-uploaded local workspaces is allowed.

-If this is enabled, you can use [spacectl](https://github.com/spacelift-io/spacectl) to create a proposed run based on the directory you're in:
+If this is enabled, you can use [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} to create a proposed run based on the directory you're in:

 ```bash
 spacectl stack local-preview --id <stack-id>